 - Sign 3 – Blood Clots – If you’ve had a tooth extracted, for example, the calcium levels help to form blood clots to reduce blood flow.
 When sustaining an injury that causes blood flow, the clot forms more slowly.
 Calcium is an important mineral for the clot to form.

 - Sign 4 – Poor Bone Density – Weakened bone density is natural during ageing.
 It is also natural for calcium to be lost more than its stored.
 Calcium becomes even more essential for your smile as you get older, and it is recommended that your diet always contains calcium-rich foods.
 Consider plant-based foods such as green vegetables as part of your diet.
-Read here to learn more about weak bone density and how it can impact your chances of a dental implant.
+Read here to learn more about weak bone density and how it can impact your chances of traditional or all on four dental implants.

 - Sign 5 – Abnormal Heartbeat – Low calcium levels mean that the heart muscles cannot contract accordingly for a smoother heartbeat.
 This means that low calcium levels can cause an abnormal heartbeat.
 This is what’s known as cardiac arrhythmias.
 This means your heartbeat will beat faster than normal.